2026 New Champions Fund

 Have Questions?
 Looking For Additional Support?

-As we are actively looking for applicants who are not- yet-recognized for their exceptional work and who may be first time grant applicants or someone who is unsure about the grant-application process, we want to support you through this grant application process.
+We are actively looking for applicants who are not- yet-recognized for their exceptional work and who may be first time grant applicants or someone who is unsure about the grant-application process.
+We want to support you through this grant application process.

 Judging Rubric